Skip to main content

 Frequently asked questions about the Garter Snake

-Are garter snakes venomous?
+Are garter snakes dangerous to humans?

 What do garter snakes eat?